druidworks/vscode-ui-scripting/README.md

 The final step would be write your scripts that you can call via the command field in your `vus-config.json` file.
 This can be anything you would run in the command line where you can pass parameters seperated by spaces.

 **NB** - The first parameter of the commmand will always be the directory path you right clicked on or directory of the file you right clicked on.
-All other parameters will be returned based on the order of your questions specified in the `vus-config.json`.
+All other answers will follow and will be returned based on the order of your questions specified in the `vus-config.json`.
+The only time this will change is if you change the `commandTemplate` property of the command, see previous examples.

 ```javascript
 npm run addComponent param1 param2